 THE LANDING SOCIETY FOR GENDER AND SEXUAL DIVERSITY

 A service at the University of Alberta offering support for gender and sexual diversity, striving to promote gender equity on a broad scale, and advocating for the safety and acceptance of individuals of all genders and sexualities in campus life.
-Services include weekly drop-in hours open from September through April (Monday to Wednesday, 10am-2pm; Thursday 10am-6pm), a weekly peer support group for U of A students called Rainbow Peers, a monthly all ages trans meet-up group, and resource/referral library.
+Services include weekly drop-in hours open from September through April (Mondays to Thursdays, 10 am-4 pm), a resource/referral library and a variety of scheduled peer support programs.
 All services are free of charge and open to the public unless otherwise specified.

 Address: 0-68A Lower Level, Students’ Union Building, University of Alberta